Observation of a Lee-Huang-Yang Fluid

 The large oscillation amplitude and inelastic losses require a detailed theoretical analysis, and we simulate the experiment \cite{Antoine2014,Antoine2015} using two coupled Gross-Pitaevskii equations including the LHY contributions \cite{Larsen1963, Petrov2015}.
 We first calculate the ground state of a pure BEC in the $\1$ state at the target magnetic field.
 The fast transfer is then modeled by assuming that both components start in the calculated ground state wave function, but with properly adjusted atom numbers and scattering lengths.
 In agreement with experiment, this results in monopole oscillations of large amplitude.
 Inelastic losses due to three-body recombination are included using imaginary terms corresponding to the relevant loss channels \cite{SM}.

 This simulation allows us to quantify the monopole oscillation frequency as a function of the dimensionless parameter $U = N^{3/2} |a_{12}/a_{\rm{ho}}|^{5/2}$ with total atom number $N$, harmonic oscillator length $a_{\rm{ho}} = \sqrt{\hbar/m\omega_0}$ and mass $m$.
-This parameters corresponds to the ratio of the LHY interaction energy to the kinetic energy and thus characterizes the interaction strength of the LHY fluid \cite{Jorgensen2018}.
+This parameter corresponds to the ratio of the LHY interaction energy to the kinetic energy and thus characterizes the interaction strength of the LHY fluid \cite{Jorgensen2018}.
 Figure \ref{fig:sim}(a) shows simulated cloud radii for $U = 1.2$ including inelastic losses based on the three-body loss coefficients given in Refs. \cite{Cheiney2018,Semeghini2018}.
 Similar to the experiment, the two components initially contract and start to oscillate jointly.
-As the density increases, the losses in the $\2$ state set in, resulting in a cascading loss of atoms coinciding with the minima of the radii (\cref{fig:sim}(b)), leading to a decay of the oscillations.
+As the density increases, the losses in the $\2$ state set in, resulting in a cascading loss of atoms coinciding with the minima of the radii (\Cref{fig:sim}(b)), leading to a decay of the oscillations.
 Since the losses primarily affect atoms in the $\2$ state, the system is displaced away from the ideal density ratio $n_2/n_1 = \sqrt{a_{11}/a_{22}}$ resulting in increasing mean-field interactions.
 This leads to an additional repulsion of atoms in the $\1$ state, which explains the increasing offset and amplitude visible in their cloud radius.
-As a consequence, the resulting oscillation is determined both by the initial evolution, governed by the LHY correction, and the later evolution, where the mean-field contributions slowly become relevant.
+As a consequence, the resulting oscillation is determined both by the initial evolution, governed by the dominant LHY correction, and the later evolution, where the mean-field contributions become relevant and the system deviates from a pure LHY fluid.